mortezakowkabi/jcb-persian-documentation/021-Tweaking-MySQL-Demo-Data.md

 If your component has **multiple versions**, and some of them include demo data related to specific views or datasets, the MySQL tweak allows you to **include or exclude** that data per version.

-This setting is particularly useful if you’ve linked your view to a **dummy data table** or another database source.
+This setting is particularly useful if you've linked your view to a **dummy data table** or another database source.

-> **Tip:** This feature is only applicable when a **database connection** has been established between your component’s view and a data source in MySQL.
+> **Tip:** This feature is only applicable when a **database connection** has been established between your component's view and a data source in MySQL.

 ---